AustralianCancerDataNetwork/auscatverse/components/orthanc.md

 - `Name`: The name of the Orthanc instance.
 - `RemoteAccessAllowed`: Should be set to true to enable access to the web interface and API.
 - `AuthenticationEnabled`: Should always be true to ensure authentication is used.
-- `RegisteredUsers`: Provide username/password pairs which can be used ot authenticate with Orthanc.
+- `RegisteredUsers`: Provide username/password pairs which can be used to authenticate with Orthanc.

 A more detailed description of settings available in `orthanc.json` is available [here](https://hg.orthanc-server.com/orthanc/file/Orthanc-1.12.0/OrthancServer/Resources/Configuration.json).